La'cryma Christi: Musical style

+Influence

+At their peak in the mid-to-late 1990s, La'cryma Christi were considered one of the "Four Heavenly Kings of visual kei" alongside Malice Mizer, Fanatic Crisis and Shazna.
+Barks wrote that they occupied a unique position in the visual kei boom of the 1990s that was established by the high technical ability of their individual members and their meticulous ensemble work.
+In 1995, Taka said that they wore makeup and outfits to entertain the audience as part of the show, "but what we absolutely prioritize is the sound, and we think of makeup as just an accessory".
+In 2004, Dwellers of a Sandcastle was named one of the top albums from 1989 to 1998 by the music magazine Band Yarouze.
+In 2016, Yamamoto wrote that Sculpture of Time "shocked the world" and called it a masterpiece that deserves to be passed down for generations to come.

 Nogod vocalist Dancho cited La'cryma Christi as an influence, explaining that they were the band that made him realize "strong technical ability, great songs and a distinct worldview" are the three necessary components to truly be visual kei.
-Yomi from Nightmare covered their songs in his high school days.
+Nightmare vocalist Yomi and guitarist Hitsugi both covered their songs in their high school days.
 Leetspeak Monsters guitarist Yo'shmeer is also a fan of La'cryma Christi, particularly mentioning how he likes that their songs are uplifting.
-La'cryma Christi's song "With-You" was covered by Daizystripper on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+La'cryma Christi's song "With-you" was covered by Daizystripper on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 "Mirai Kōro" was covered by Blu-Billion on its sequel, Crush!
 2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011.